sqlfluff/sqlfluff/docs/source/internals.rst

 Many rules supported by SQLFluff involve the spacing and layout of different elements, either to enforce a particular layout or just to add or remove code elements in a way sensitive to the exiting layout configuration.
-The way this is achieved is through a some centralised utilities in the `sqlfluff.utils.reflow` module.
+The way this is achieved is through some centralised utilities in the `sqlfluff.utils.reflow` module.

 This module aims to achieve several things: